Google Reportedly Fires Employee Who Slammed Diversity Efforts

 The 3,300-word document that has been shared across Google's internal networks says "biological causes" are part of the reason women aren't represented equally in its tech departments and leadership.
 The senior engineer also cited "men's higher drive for status."

-Another software engineer who used to work for Google, Kelly Ellis, says some women who still work at the company stayed home on Monday because the memo made them "uncomfortable going back to work."
+Another software engineer who used to work for Google, Kelly Ellis, says some women who still work at the company stayed home Monday because the memo made them "uncomfortable going back to work."

 Now, Bloomberg and Reuters report the memo was written by James Damore and Google has fired him for "perpetuating gender stereotypes."
 The news services say Damore confirmed the dismissal by email.

 The memo that some have jokingly called a "manifesto" has been shared across Google's internal networks and says "biological causes" are part of the reason women aren't represented equally in its tech departments and leadership.
-The senior engineer also cited "men's higher drive for status."
-He criticized Google for being an "ideological echo chamber" that made it hard to dissent from "Google's left bias" and "politically correct monoculture."
+The senior engineer also criticized Google for being an "ideological echo chamber" that made it hard to dissent from "Google's left bias" and "politically correct monoculture."

 Not enough has been done, the engineer said, to encourage a diversity of viewpoints and ideologies at Google.
 The author also faulted the company for offering mentoring and other opportunities to its employees based on gender or race.